MikeSpreitzer/kcp-edge-mc/docs/content/Coding Milestones/PoC2023q1/commands.md

   hostname will start with a string derived from the Route in the chart (currently "kubestellar-route-kubestellar") and continue with "." and then the ingress domain name for the cluster.
+- `--image-repo $repo` and/or `--image-tag $tag`, overriding the normal choice for the reference to the image for the core container.
+Note: these flags are planned to change in the future, when the Helm chart changes to use more than one container.
 - a command line flag for the `helm upgrade` command.
 - `-X` turns on debug echoing of all the commands in the script that implements this command.